Dot gov

 This section has three types of memory loss that can be captured: short-term memory loss, unable to remember things over several days or weeks, and long-term memory loss.

-A person’s memory loss should be reviewed in the context of his or her health, safety, or risk during a typical day.
+A person’s memory loss should be reviewed in the context of their health, safety, or risk during a typical day.

 Good interviewing skills will allow the screener to gather information about the person’s true memory capacity.
 Here, the screener is not required to obtain verification from a health care provider or complete a memory screen to support what is selected.
 A screener should observe and collect significant evidence to support their selection.